 The final element in achieving high-quality live streams isn’t a piece of equipment, but rather a service.
 Specifically, a streaming service provider.
 This is the business that will ingest the video you broadcast and redistribute it to all your customers.

 A streaming service provider works via a network of servers often called a Content Delivery Network (CDN).
 A CDN includes servers physically located in various locations around the world.
 Therefore, if 1,000, or 100,000, or even a million people try to access your video simultaneously, they will receive it from the closest server.
 This spreads the load around, meaning that each individual visitor gets a faster connection.
-That means higher-quality video for everyone watching your content.
+That means a higher-quality video for everyone watching your content.

 Ideally, you should look for a provider that uses a well-regarded CDN, especially a fast “Tier 1” CDN like Akamai.
 We’ve written in the past about the best streaming service providers for religious groups, so check out that link for more in-depth information comparing different providers.